West Hollywood

 Gambling, which was legal in Los Angeles County but not in the City of Los Angeles, brought money and the attention of mobsters like Bugsy Siegel and Micky Cohen, regulars at Sunset Strip nightclubs like Ciro’s (now The Comedy Store) and the Melody Room (now the Viper Room).
 In the Golden Age of Hollywood, West Hollywood was the swankiest, most glamorous nightlife destination in the Los Angeles Metropolitan area.

 In the decades that followed, West Hollywood transformed into a hub for the 1960s rock ’n’ roll movement and a gathering place for the counterculture.
 Along the Sunset Strip — and just over the hills in nearby Laurel Canyon — a tight-knit community of musicians and artists reshaped American music, blending folk, rock and rebellion to create a distinctly California sound.
-Legends like Neil Young, Joni Mitchell, the Mamas & the Papas, Crosby, Stills, Nash & Young, and Buffalo Springfield mingled with rising acts such as The Doors and The Byrds, defining the sound and spirit of a new generation.
+Legends like Neil Young, Joni Mitchell, the Mamas & the Papas, Crosby, Stills, Nash & Young and Buffalo Springfield mingled with rising acts such as The Doors and The Byrds, defining the sound of a new generation.
 Onstage, that energy came alive in iconic venues like The Troubadour, the Whisky a Go Go and The Roxy, where artists including Led Zeppelin and Elton John captivated audiences and cemented West Hollywood’s place in music history.

 The Strip continued to be a cultural center for punk rock and New Wave during the late 1970s, and evolved into the epicenter of the colorful glam metal and heavy metal scenes during the 1980s.
 Groups including Van Halen, Mötley Crüe and Guns N’ Roses redefined the standard for excess, with West Hollywood serving as their playground.